storopoli/storopoli.github.io/content/posts/2023-11-23-lindley_paradox/index.md

 $$\int_{49,225.5}^{98,451} \frac{1}{\sqrt{2 \pi \sigma^2}} e^{- \frac{\left( \frac{x - \mu}{\sigma} \right)^2}{2}} dx$$

-After trivial plugging in values and some calculations, our answer is approximate $0.0117$.
+After inserting the values and doing some arithmetic, our answer is approximately $0.0117$.
 Note that this is a one-sided test, since it is symmetrical, the two-sided test would be